 I had to remind myself of this quite recently when Grammarly docked my year’s subscription during a particularly quiet month when I could seriously have done without an unexpected payment.
 I discontinued automatic renewal right away, but I kept the year’s subs.
 Here’s why:

 - Grammarly picks up wrong word choices quite well.
 You know how it is.
 You’re writing away like a demon, and you type the wrong word.
 You check afterwards, but your eye slips over the culprit.
 Ouchy!
 The same goes for editing.
-I recently failed to pick up that a client had written “legalisation” instead of “legislation.”
+I recently failed to pick up that a client I was doing editing work for had written “legalisation” instead of “legislation.”
 Grammarly spotted it.

 - The comma suggestions are worth considering.
 Although I don’t always agree with Grammarly’s punctuation suggestions, there are times when I have to concede that it’s perfectly right.
 Because I know that Grammarly isn’t always correct, I might do a spot of Googling, and in this way, I learn as I go.